wences-sanchez/Knowledge-Base/pages/Highlights first synced of AWS Certified Cloud Practitioner Exam Guide by [[Readwise]] [[Tuesday, 25-10-2022]].md

 	  AWS Lambda is a serverless offering from AWS that allows you to run code and perform some tasks.
 AWS Lambda is known as a Function as a Service (FaaS) solution that can be used to build an entirely serverless architecture comprised of storage, databases, and network capabilities where you do not manage any underlying servers. #flashcard
 	- -
 	- -
 		- Amazon also offers an alternative solution known as Session Manager, which is a feature of the AWS Systems Manager service offering.
 Session Manager enables you to manage your EC2 instances and on-premises instances via an interactive browser shell or the AWS CLI tools, without the need to open inbound ports or maintain bastion hosts and SSH keys.
 It also offers a fully auditable instance management service recording instance access details. #flashcard id:: cee0f3cf-37f9-44a0-94ca-36bedd4d2b8b
 	- -
+	- -
+		- Under Availability Zone, select us-east-1a – this is the same zone where we placed Public Subnet One.
+This way, any frontend web resources in Public Subnet One can access any backend resources in Private Subnet One, allowing those resources to be in the same Availability Zone. #flashcard
+	- -